 " The gist of it was that each county along the coast of the U.K. would have its private army of approximately 500 men who would live in underground hideouts , which would be stored with food, ammunition etc., - wait for the invasion to pass over them, then emerge from their Operational Bases causing havoc to the enemy's lines of communication". *

-We are fortunate to be able to illustrate the appropriate page from a manual for the S.O.E.
-(Special Operations Executive) showing the modified Winchester 74 with covering notes.
-The text is somewhat small, so we copy it alongside the image.
+For some years we had thought ourselves fortunate to have been able to illustrate what we were led to believe was the appropriate page from a manual for the S.O.E.
+(Special Operations Executive) showing a modified Winchester 74 with covering notes; even copying the barely legible but interesting text alongside the image.

 "DESCRIPTION: The Sniper's Rifle is a specially configured .22 calibre Winchester, Model 74 Rifle.
 The weapon is fitted with a silencer and powerful telescopic sight.